-2012-13 Student Learning Outcome Assessment Method Measurement Procedure Demonstrate knowledge and understanding of elements of economics, finance, accounting, marketing, operations management, organizational behavior, business law, information technology, business statistics, and social responsibility.
+2012-13 Student Learning Outcome Assessment Method Measurement Procedure Demonstrate knowledge of elements in economics, finance, accounting, marketing, operations management, organizational behavior, business law, information technology, business statistics, and social responsibility.
 ETS-B Exam Exam score Demonstrate proficiency in the use of business-related software applications.
-Quizzes Quiz score Define the ethical responsibilities of business organizations and identify relevant ethical issues Exams Exam scores Understand how the business environment, including culture, differs across countries Exams; ETS-B Exam Exam scores Possess awareness of cultural differences and how these differences affect business decisions Exam Exam scores Identify characteristics and roles of groups and teams Exam Exam scores Identify characteristics and roles of managers and leaders Exam; Quizzes Exam and Quiz scores Specify and implement a framework for identifying a business problem and develop alternative solutions and a set of evaluation criteria Exam; Quizzes Exam and Quiz score Assess the outcomes of a course of action and make appropriate adjustments Assignments Rubric Speak in groups and in public clearly, concisely, and analytically, with appropriate use of visual aids.
+Quizzes Quiz score Define the ethical responsibilities of business organizations and identify relevant ethical issues Exams Exam scores Describe the key components of the business environment that vary across countries and identify how these differences present challenges and opportunities for the conduct of business.
+Exam scores Possess awareness of cultural differences and how these differences affect business decisions Exam Exam scores Identify characteristics and roles of groups and teams Exam Exam scores Identify characteristics and roles of managers and leaders Exam; Quizzes Exam and Quiz scores Specify and implement a framework for identifying a business problem and develop alternative solutions and a set of evaluation criteria Exam; Quizzes Exam and Quiz score Assess the outcomes of a course of action and make appropriate adjustments Assignments Rubric Speak in groups and in public clearly, concisely, and analytically, with appropriate use of visual aids.
 Writing assignment Rubric